lindbrook/packageRank/README.md

 #### timeout

 With R 4.0.3, the timeout value for internet connections became more explicit.
-Here’s the revelant details from this release’s [“New features”](https://cran.r-project.org/doc/manuals/r-release/NEWS.html):
+Here’s the relevant details from this release’s [“New features”](https://cran.r-project.org/doc/manuals/r-release/NEWS.html):

-    The default value for options("timeout") can be set from enviromnent variable R_DEFAULT_INTERNET_TIMEOUT, still defaulting to 60 (seconds) if that is not set or invalid.
+    The default value for options("timeout") can be set from environment variable R_DEFAULT_INTERNET_TIMEOUT, still defaulting to 60 (seconds) if that is not set or invalid.